 Pebbles are miracles of nature you can observe outside museums and mineral shows.
 Find your perfect one!
 And we are here to help you create your own story about the pebble.

 If you are interested in checking out the best books about rocks and minerals identification you can find them by clicking here (Amazon link).

-Pebble is not a rock, it is sediment.
-When pebbles have passed compaction, the precipitation of a chemical cement between the grains, they can be called a conglomerate sedimentary rock.
+A pebble is not a rock, it is sediment.
+When pebbles have passed compaction, the precipitation of a chemical cement between the grains can be called a conglomerate sedimentary rock.
 Pebbles can be composed of any type of rock (igneous, metamorphic, and sedimentary) or even manmade material (glass, bricks).

 A conglomerate is a clastic sedimentary rock made of pebbles surrounded by a matrix of sand or mud.
 Clastic sedimentary rocks are made up of pieces (clasts) of pre-existing rocks.

-Pieces of rock are loosened by weathering, then transported to some basin or depression where sediment is trapped.
+Pieces of rock are loosened by weathering and then transported to some basin or depression where sediment is trapped.
 If the sediment is buried deeply, it becomes compacted and cemented, forming sedimentary rock.